 Today, thanks to refrigeration and the availability of year-round produce, this soup can be enjoyed winter or summer.

 This alternative authentic recipe for dill pickle soup from Gwizdały Village in the Mazovia region of Poland is made with a chicken-broth base, carrots, potatoes, parsnips, and sour cream.

 - 2 tablespoons butter

 - 4 cups chicken or vegetable broth

 - 4 large garlic dill pickles (about 3 cups chopped)

 - 2/3 cup pickle juice (or water)

 - 4 large potatoes (peeled and cut into 1/2-inch cubes)

 - 2 tablespoons all-purpose flour

 - Salt and black pepper

-- Add broth, pickles, pickle liquid and potatoes.
-Bring to a boil, reduce heat and simmer until potatoes are tender, about 20 minutes.
+- Add broth, pickles, pickle juice, and potatoes.
+Bring to a boil, reduce heat, and simmer until potatoes are tender, about 20 minutes.

 - Blend flour with sour cream.
-Temper sour cream mixture with a little hot soup.
+Temper sour cream mixture by whisking in a little hot soup.

 - At this point, the soup can be left chunky or puréed to the velvety consistency of vichyssoise.

-- Serve in heated bowls garnished with chopped fresh dill, if desired, and accompanied by hearty rye bread.
+- Serve in heated bowls garnished with optional chopped fresh dill and accompanied by hearty rye bread.